aws-samples/aws-account-alternate-contact-with-terraform/README.md

 2. Make sure that your Terraform environment is able to assume an administrative role to implement the resources described in this blog across your management and delegated administrator accounts.

 3. Opt in to use the [AWS Account Management](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) service for your organization so you can centrally manage alternate contacts.
-You can do this by using the [AWS Command Line Interface](https://aws.amazon.com/cli/) or [AWS CloudShell](https://aws.amazon.com/cloudshell/) from the management account.
+You can do this by using the [AWS Command Line Interface](https://aws.amazon.com/cli/) or [AWS CloudShell](https://aws.amazon.com/cloudshell/) from the management account:

    `aws organizations enable-aws-service-access --service-principal account.amazonaws.com`

 4. Register a delegated administrator so users don’t need access to the management account to manage alternate contacts.
-Make sure that you replace `<YOUR-CHOSEN-ACCOUNT-ID>` with the account id of your delegated administrator.
+Make sure that you replace `<YOUR-CHOSEN-ACCOUNT-ID>` with the account id of your delegated administrator:

    `aws organizations register-delegated-administrator --account-id <YOUR-CHOSEN-ACCOUNT-ID> --service-principal account.amazonaws.com`

 You only need to perform steps 3 and 4 once all through the lifecycle of your AWS account.
 You can use the AWS CLI or a [Terraform resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/organizations_organization).